Envirometrix/PredictiveSoilMapping/main.md

-Only recently have a number of investigators begun to suggest a variety of covariates that can be calculated and used as proxies to describe spatial context or spatial position (n) in the scorpan model.
-These measures of spatial context or position help to account for the effects of spatial autocorrelation in prediction models for many soil properties and attributes.
+Only recently have a number of investigators begun to suggest a variety of covariates that can be calculated and used as proxies to describe spatial context or spatial position (n) in the scorpan model (@BehrensSR2018).
+These measures of spatial context or position can help to account for the effects of spatial autocorrelation in prediction models for many soil properties and attributes.
 They also help to coax out effects related to spatial context and spatial scale.
 The old adage that “what you see depends upon